Locations:

 How long does it take to recover from a vacuum-assisted delivery?

-If your baby has any of the common short-term side effects of vacuum delivery, such as bruising, jaundice or scalp swelling, these will resolve over the next few weeks.
-Take extra care to protect your baby’s head while it heals and make sure to bring them in for follow-up checkups.
+If your baby has any of the common short-term side effects of vacuum delivery, such as bruising, jaundice or scalp swelling, these will improve over the next few weeks.
+Take extra care to protect your baby’s head while it heals, and make sure to bring them in for follow-up checkups with their pediatrician.

 A note from Cleveland Clinic